 In the late 50’s Sir Malcolm’s son Donald went on to set four successive records on Coniston Waters in Bluebird K7.
 In 1967 Donald achieved a top speed of over 320 miles per hour on the return leg of a record-breaking attempt – he then lost control of Bluebird, which somersaulted and crashed.
 Campbell tragically lost his life.

 For the Coniston, Marloe specified the Miyota 8N33 manual movement, and never looked back.
 This is one of the most beautiful calibers available.
 With a skeletonized frame revealing the inner workings of the movement, from the escapement wheel to the mainspring barrel, it’s all there on show.

 Not only is the 8N33 a beautiful movement to look at, but it’s also exceptionally reliable and accurate, running well within the manufacturer’s spec.
 The movement beats at 21,600bph, giving an incredibly smooth sweep to the central seconds hand, as it tracks its way around the dial.

 And it’s all on show for you to see, as Marloe believes the rear of a watch should be as spectacular as the front, so the Coniston flaunts this stunning piece of engineering through a large glass aperture on the reverse of the watch.

+We hope this Marloe Watch Company review has piqued your interest.
 To take a deeper dive into the specs and history of these exquisite watches, visit the Marloe Watch Company website and follow on your favorite social media @marloewatchco.